How To Succeed In Getting A High Risk Merchant Account

 Banks treat merchant accounts just as they would loan applications.
 Where there is an elevated risk involved, underwriters scrutinize every aspect at greater depth.
 Their job is to protect the bank from loss-incurring partnerships.

-What steps can I take to improve my chances of acceptance?
+What steps can I take to improve my chances of Approval?

-Probably the single most important thing is to be honest on your application form.
+Probably the single most important thing is to be honest with your sales representative and on your application form.
 There may be a strong temptation to “sweeten the pill”.
 That could backfire disastrously when the card processor finds out, suspends your account, and places you on the TMF (Terminated Merchant File) list.

 Card processing companies and acquiring banks all have different lists of what they consider to be risky industries.
 They also draft their own unique guidelines and no two are the same.